PrincewillRf/simple_shell/README.md

-This shell project
+This is a simple shell project
 0x16.
 C - Simple Shell Project
-collaborators: yusuf and Princewill
+collaborators: Ojo Yusuf and Princewill